The secret to most peoples best year ever is to “do more… of less”. Let me explain…

 This is exactly the same in business.
 You spread yourself too thin you become a Jack of All Trades and a Master of None.
 If you think about most people in life the people who make the most money are the people that specialize in one area.
 But the majority of humans start something and then shortly after they’re off chasing the next butterfly.
 Since I’ve started focusing on just flying mostly jets the main one that I fly now has got over 170 flights on it.
 And my flying skills are gaining, without trying to wave my own flag, I’m better than ever because I’m simply… Flying more than most people among the average person.
 I’m not out there tryin’ to fly all these other 30 different types of planes.
 It really is amazing how similar our hobbies are to the rest of our life.

 “For your best year ever, you play as you are.”

 In fact there’s an old saying that goes, “You play as you are.”
 You play as you are.
-So I urge you in 2020 to do more of less.
+So I urge you in to do more of less.
 Do more of the hobbies that you enjoy the most and do less of what sucks your time.
-In business, do more of what will improve your life in 2020.
+In business, do more of what will improve your life.
 And don’t get distracted by all those shiny new objects and butterflies that go past your nose.
 So that’s all for this week.
 I wish you and your family a very safe relaxing Christmas.
-Wish you a very prosperous 2020.
-So in 2020, less more, sell more.
+Wish you a very prosperous, less more, sell more.
 This is Neil Waterhouse.

 Please leave me a comment below and let me know what you think.